 E-commerce retailers, in turn, need to have an omnichannel solution that enables them to use physical storefronts as warehouses in the consumer's immediate reach.
 Online merchants get to achieve higher conversion rates, reduce the order turnaround time, cut down on the costs of logistics, give inventory a better use, narrow down the delivery zones based on the consumer's location and reach the highest number of people in the shortest time.

-There has to be a software solution to make it all happen.
+There has to be a shipping software solution to make it all happen.

 Successful quick commerce integration story — foodora